 - User-friendly apps.
 Instant setup on popular platforms

 - VPN kill switch and DNS leak protection

 - No live chat support

 The free version of TunnelBear is effectively a method of tempting users to upgrade to a paid subscription.
-It has exactly the same features and offers excellent performance, however the very limiting data cap of 500MB per month means you can’t really do anything without hitting your bandwidth limit – we ran out of data within five minutes of speed testing.
+It has exactly the same features and offers excellent performance, however the very limiting data cap of 500MB per month means you can’t really do anything without hitting your bandwidth limit.
 P2P restrictions are bad news for torrenters, and streaming fans will be disappointed to hear that access to Netflix and iPlayer is currently blocked.

 Privacy-wise, TunnelBear’s complimentary offering is just as good as the paid service, using a secure VPN protocol and solid encryption.
 It’s about as close to zero-logs as you can get, collecting only anonymous usage stats, and it’s great to see advanced features such as a VPN kill switch (Vigilant Mode) and a tool for circumventing censorship measures (GhostBear).
 You’re also protected against DNS and IPv6 leaks.

 The software is cute and user-friendly but the bear theme quickly loses its charm, especially if you’re a more experienced user looking for configurable settings.
-Customer service doesn’t quite measure up to that offered by top-tier providers but is the best we’ve seen from a free service, with useful online resources and support via email.
-A simple free VPN that’s best suited to beginners looking to test out TunnelBear before they commit to a paid plan.
+It’s a simple free VPN that’s best suited to beginners looking to test out TunnelBear before they commit to a paid plan.